Marine Corps Air Station Iwakuni: USN Carrier Air Wing 5 relocation to MCAS Iwakuni

 Since at least 2005 there had been plans to relocate Carrier Air Wing Five's fixed wing aircraft from Naval Air Facility Atsugi in Kanagawa Prefecture to Iwakuni.
 Yamaguchi governor Sekinari Nii said there was "no way" Yamaguchi prefecture would accept this.
 In 2006 Iwakuni voters rejected the plan in a plebiscite and Iwakuni mayor Katsusuke Ihara urged Tokyo to drop the plan.
 In 2007 the Japanese government passed legislation to prepare for the relocation of US Forces in Japan including subsidies for local affected areas.

 The move was planned to have been done in 2014, but after construction delays the move was delayed by three years, to 2017.

-The move did not include the wing's two helicopter squadrons.
+The move did not include the wing's two helicopter squadrons which remain based at NAF Atsugi.
 The first CVW-5 squadron, VAW-125 flying the E-2D Hawkeye arrived in January 2017.
 The Boeing E/A-18G Growlers of VAQ-141 "Shadowhawks" completed relocation in January, 2018.
 By March 2018, all fixed wing aircraft of Carrier Air Wing 5 had completed relocation from NAF Atsugi.